johnisom/time_manager/README.md

 ## TODOS

-* Create longer, better, and more descriptive docstrings for all functions
 * Port from *NIX based to cross-platform compatible (Windows/DOS and *NIX)
 * Add more view options such as viewing average hours per week, etc.
   See *display functions* below.